Scripture & Logic : Why is Pharaoh Punished?

 Many do the say with things like healing, saying: “I prayed, but did not get healed, thus, it is God’s will for me not to be healed.”
 This is the same categorical stupid mistake of saying, “trees and dogs are the same, therefore, why don’t’ trees walk?”
 The phrase “the will of God,” is here being used as an informal fallacy of equivocation to hide the informal fallacy of a categorical error.
 This makes the error harder to detect.
 The phrase, “the will of God,” in Scripture can refer to either God’s causality or to His commandments.
 If one were to mix these up, then they are saying “Trees walk like dogs.”
 They have twisted God’s word to their stupidity and bias.

-Vincent Cheung gives some good examples of Scripture on this ontology vs ethic distinction.
+Vincent Cheung, was helpful to me on this by showing this distinction in verses.
+Here are the examples.
 Notice the “will of God,” in Mark 3 and 1 Peter 3 are used differently.

 1 Samuel 2:25